dayglo/repacker/README.md

 Repacker helps you modularise and re-use packer templates.
 Dont repeat yourself.

-Things you can do with pakka:
+Things you can do with repacker:

 Re-use pre-existing open-source packer templates with your own infrastructure;
 Maintain libraries of provisioners/post-processors and apply them to multiple builds;